mlabs-haskell/cardanow/README.md

 - Snapshots produced by cardano-db-sync are dependent on [the architecture][3].
 We will initially only support `x86_64`.

+- Rollbacks could happen across epoch boundaries.
+In this case, the node might contain data that has been rolled-back, and since the node is not connected to the internet, it won't be able to detect the rollback has happened.
+In this case, the indexer snapshots will also contain this rolled-back data.
+Luckily the indexers (and node) are built to deal with this possibility, so they should be able to replace the small portion of data that has been rolled-back, as soon as they detect it.
+Nevertheless, we want to build a test suite that specifically tests these scenarios to catch any unexpected behavior in the presence of rollbacks.

+- We will always have, at minimum, 2 snapshots from the last 2 epochs.
+When a new snapshot is produced, we want to make sure to keep this invariant, only after the new snapshot is uploaded to the storage, we can mark for deletion the oldest one available.
+We also need to ensure that if an old snapshot is being downloaded as it gets marked for deletion, then users who are already downloading it, will be able to finish, but new queries should not list the snapshot as available.

 ## Using the snapshots